Steven-G-Rose/Python-Practice/Time Calculator/README.md

 Overall, I went above and beyond what the lab asked for, but I'm sure glad I spent so much time doing so because it led to a fun and organic learning experience.
 It taught me so much about Python in general and really made me realize that I have a passion for programming that I didn't even know I had!

+Note that this program does not include any error handling yet as it is something I have not covered in my studies yet.

 Here is some test data from the lab to input yourself if you'd like: